The Community Fridge Project

 Neighbors Feeding Neighbors

 The Community Fridge Project is a network of fridges and pantries dedicated to addressing food insecurity.
-It is a volunteer-run effort that builds on and continues a project originally launched by The Suburban Unity Alliance.
-In 2025, the Community of Congregations assumed oversight of this endeavor with the vision of establishing locations throughout Oak Park, River Forest, and Austin.
+It is a volunteer-run effort that builds on a project originally launched by The Suburban Unity Alliance.
+In 2025, the Community of Congregations assumed oversight of this endeavor with the vision of establishing locations throughout Oak Park and Austin.

 How It Works